lorchrob/Goblin/doc/syntax.md

 ### Supporting new features

 Adding support in Goblin for additional SMT-LIB (or cvc5-specific) types, operators, and function symbols is straightforward.
 Additionally, adding support for function symbols only compatible within derived fields (but not SMT expressions) is straightforward.
-To request a new feature, please open a GitHub issue or email `robert-lorch@uiowa.edu`.

 *To request a new feature, either open a GitHub issue or email robert-lorch@uiowa.edu.*